Blind Man and the Loon

-The Blind Man (or Boy) and the Loon, also commonly known as the Lumaaq Story (also spelled Lumiuk or Lumak), among other names, is a folktale told all over Greenland, Canada, and down into parts of the United States, though most heavily Inuit and Athabaskan.
+The Blind Man (or Boy) and the Loon, also commonly known as the Lumaaq Story (also spelled Lumiuk or Lumak), among other names, is a folktale told all over Greenland, Canada, and down into parts of the United States, though most heavily retold by Inuit and Athabaskan speakers.

 Story

 A blind boy lives with an abusive female guardian, either a mother, grandmother, or stepmother.
 He also has a sister.
-One day a bear arrives in their camp.
+One day a polar bear arrives in their camp.
 Through the window of their house, the blind boy shoots the bear.
-His guardian lies, telling him he missed and the keeping the bear's meat for herself and the sister.
+His guardian lies, telling him he missed and then keeps the bear's meat for herself and the sister.
 The sister brings meat to the boy in secret.

 The boy goes to a lake, where he is brought underwater by a loon.
 The loon brings him underwater and surfaces several times.
 Each time they surface the boy can see a little more.
 By the end his sight is entirely restored.

 Now that he can see, the boy takes part in a beluga whale hunt at the beach.
 His guardian comes hunting too, serving as the anchor for the harpoon line.
 A rope is tied around her waist, and her job is to pull back and brace against the whale.
 She is pulled out to sea by the whale, either because the boy did not help her pull back, or because he deliberately harpooned a whale that was too large.
 The large whale pulls her into the water, and she is lost.
 In some versions she becomes a narwhal, her hair becoming the horn.